twaaaadahardeep/push_notif_testapp/README.md

 # A Test App which sends Push Notification to the User.

 This project uses NodeJS and Postgres.
+It sends a simple push notification whose content is fetched from postgres database.

 ### Follow these steps to run this project on your localhost.